VCHOPRA86/BurgerBoyz/README.md

   * Used for adding social media icons and location marker icons.

 * [Mockitt](https://mockitt.wondershare.com/home.html)
-  * Used for adding social media icons and location marker icons.
+  * Used for creating the wireframe mockups.

 * [Pexels](https://www.pexels.com/)
   * Pexels was used to source imagery for the website.